garitvortex/garitvortex.github.io/_posts/2024-30-03-safe-opener-picoCTF.markdown

 >javac SafeOpener.java<br> (This command will create ***.class** java file that can be run)<br>

 But, usually, I tend to read the code file first, before running it (with the intension and hope that maybe I will get hint or understand some or all of the code file flow).
-So, I concenate the ***SafeOpener.java*** file (not the ***SafeOpener.class*** file), and get this following result:
+So, I concatenate the ***SafeOpener.java*** file (not the ***SafeOpener.class*** file), and get this following result:

 ![concatenating SafeOpener.java](../assets/images/RE/safe_opener/safe_opener_cat.png)